 Choose the Right Crib or Bassinet

-Choosing the right crib or bassinet is vital for your baby’s safety and comfort.
+The right crib or bassinet is the foundation of a safe sleep setup.
 Start by confirming it meets current safety standards, like those set by the Consumer Product Safety Commission.

 Look for sturdy construction without sharp edges or loose parts.
-If you’re considering a crib, opt for one with adjustable mattress heights, which allows you to lower it as your baby grows.
+For a crib, choose one with adjustable mattress heights so you can lower it as your baby grows.

-For bassinet options, choose one that’s lightweight and easy to move, but make sure it has a stable base.
-Avoid secondhand models unless you can verify their safety history.
+For a bassinet, choose one that is lightweight and easy to move, with a stable base.
+Avoid secondhand models unless you can fully verify their safety history.

 Use a Firm Mattress and Fitted Sheet

-Choosing a firm mattress and a properly fitted sheet is essential for your baby’s safety during sleep.
+A firm mattress and a properly fitted sheet are non-negotiable for safe baby sleep.

-A firm surface reduces the risk of suffocation and supports healthy development, while well-fitted sheets prevent any loose fabric that could pose a hazard.
+A firm surface reduces the risk of suffocation and supports healthy development.
+A well-fitted sheet prevents loose fabric that could pose a hazard.

 Importance of Firmness

-A firm mattress plays an essential role in guaranteeing a safe sleep environment for your baby.
-It provides the necessary support, reducing the risk of suffocation or rebreathing carbon dioxide, which can happen on softer surfaces.
+A firm mattress plays a key role in creating a safe sleep environment.
+It supports your baby’s airways and reduces the risk of suffocation or rebreathing carbon dioxide, which can happen on softer surfaces.

-When you choose a mattress, make sure it’s firm enough to keep your baby’s airways clear.
-A fitted sheet is equally important; it should fit snugly to prevent any loose fabric that could pose a risk.
+Make sure the mattress is firm enough to keep your baby’s airways clear.
+A fitted sheet should fit snugly to prevent any loose fabric that could create a risk.

-Remember, a firm surface helps promote healthy sleep patterns, allowing your little one to rest comfortably without the risk of rolling into an unsafe position.
+A firm surface also helps promote healthy sleep patterns, letting your baby rest comfortably without rolling into an unsafe position.

 Choosing Right Materials

-When it comes to creating a safe sleep environment for your baby, selecting the right materials is crucial.
 Start with a firm mattress that fits snugly in the crib.
-A firm surface helps reduce the risk of suffocation and guarantees your baby’s spine develops properly.
+A firm surface reduces the risk of suffocation and helps your baby’s spine develop properly.
 Avoid soft mattresses, as they can pose safety hazards.

-Next, use a fitted sheet made from breathable, non-toxic materials.
-Make sure it fits tightly over the mattress to prevent any loose fabric that could endanger your baby.
-Opt for sheets that are free of harmful chemicals and irritants, promoting a healthier sleep space.
+Use a fitted sheet made from breathable, non-toxic materials.
+It should fit tightly over the mattress to prevent any loose fabric.
+Choose sheets that are free of harmful chemicals and irritants for a healthier sleep space.

-These choices not only enhance safety but also provide comfort, helping your little one rest peacefully.
-Prioritizing quality materials is a critical step in safeguarding your baby’s sleep.
+These choices improve both safety and comfort, helping your baby rest peacefully.
+Prioritizing quality materials is a critical step in protecting your baby’s sleep.

 Proper Sheet Fitting

-- Choose a Firm Mattress: A firm surface reduces the risk of suffocation and supports safe sleep practices.
+- Choose a Firm Mattress: A firm surface reduces the risk of suffocation and supports safe sleep.

-- Select Fitted Sheets: Opt for fitted sheets with elastic corners to keep them securely in place.
+- Select Fitted Sheets: Use fitted sheets with elastic corners to keep them securely in place.

-- Check for Size Compatibility: Verify the sheet matches the mattress size; a mismatched fit can be dangerous.
+- Check for Size Compatibility: The sheet must match the mattress size.
+A mismatched fit can be dangerous.

-- Regularly Inspect Sheets: Routinely check for wear and tear, replacing any damaged sheets promptly.
+- Inspect Sheets Regularly: Check for wear and tear often, and replace any damaged sheets right away.

 Keep the Sleep Area Clear of Loose Items